Pierre-Aurelien/REBECA/README.md

 ![REBECA](https://user-images.githubusercontent.com/66125433/95323591-563eb980-0896-11eb-81e5-497eac279826.jpg)

-## Architectures considered
+## Architectures considered and data augmentation
-Sequences were one-hot encoded and padded on the right side with an array of 0 to account for the different lengths of RBS sequences, resulting in a 30 ∗ 4 array for each RBS.
+Sequences were one-hot encoded and padded on the right side with an array of 0 to account for the different lengths of 5'UTR sequences, resulting in a 30 ∗ 4 array for each 5'UTR.
 We reduced overfitting by artificially enlarging the training dataset using a label-preserving transformation consisting of generating image translations.
 The dataset was augmented by applying a shift of 0 to 10 nucleotide for sequences zero-padded on the left side.
 Using this trick, the number of training examples jumped from 25,389 to 130,299. <br>

 We used custom scripts in addition to the Scikit modules RandomSearchCV and RandomForestRegressor.
 All of our models were trained with the Stochastic gradient descent optimizer, with the following hyperparameters: (learning rate=0.02, momentum=0.4, nesterov=False, clipvalue=1.0, batch size=32).
 We used ReLu for all activation functions.
 Early stopping was used to prevent overfitting to the training data.<br>